Level-2/Maphper/README.md

 Basic Usage
 ----------

 This sets up a Data Mapper that maps to the 'blog' table in a MySQL database.
 Each mapper has a data source.
-This source could be anything, a database table, an XML file, a folder full fo XML files, a CSV, a Twitter feed, a web service, or anything.
+This source could be anything, a database table, an XML file, a folder full of XML files, a CSV, a Twitter feed, a web service, or anything.

 The aim is to give the developer a consistent and simple API which is shared between any of the data sources.